 The Art Galleries at TCU are pleased to present Caribbean Fantasia featuring new work by artist Raphaël Barontini.
-This exhibition runs February 28 – May 2, 2020 at Fort Worth Contemporary Arts and will openwith a cowboy parade and reception for the artist on Friday, February 28th, from 6-8 p.m.
+This exhibition runs August 17 - September 26, 2020 at Fort Worth Contemporary Arts.
+You can expereince this exhibiton online via the links on our website: www.theartgalleries.tcu.edu

 Paris-based artist Raphaël Barontini uses photographic imagery on textiles to create installations that conjure spectacle, celebration and ritual.
 From large-scale colorful banners and flags to items of customized clothing, his vibrant printed fabric work combines pattern and portraiture that is both eye-catching and alluring.
 His juxtaposition of seductive surfaces - - playful fringe and tassels against silky drapery and soft leather - - creates a dynamic gallery environment that suggests performance and improvisation.